strayMat/causal-ml-course/slides/event_studies.typ

 #slide(title: "Synthetic controls: A failure of synthetic controls")[
   == If there exists common causes of outcome and for only part of the controls.
+  TODO
 ]

 #slide(title: "Synthetic controls: Take-away")[
   == Pros
   - More convincing for parallel trends assumption.
-  - Simple for multiple time periods.
+  - Handle multiple time periods.
+  - Data driven.
-  - Gives confidence intervals.
+  - Gives confidence intervals thanks to placebo test.

   #pause
   == Cons
   - Requires many control units to yield good pre-treatment fits.
   - Might be prone to overfitting during the pre-treatment period.
+  #pause
   - Still requires a strong assumption: the weights should also balance the post-treatment unexposed outcomes ie. conditional ignorability.
 See @arkhangelsky2021synthetic for discussions.
+  #pause
   - Still requires the no-anticipation assumption.
 ]

-#new-section-slide("Time-series modelisation: methods without a control group")
+#new-section-slide("Interrupted time-series: methods without a control group")

 #slide(title: "Interrupted Time Series: intuition")[
   == Setup